Domain-adaptive Crowd Counting via High-quality Image Translation and Density Reconstruction: Introduction

 As a summary, the key contributions of this paper are:

-\begin{enumerate} \item[1)] Propose a two-step image translation to segregate inter-domain features, which can effectively extract crowd contents and yield high-quality photo-realistic crowd images. \item[2)] Exploit Gaussian prior to reconstruct pseudo labels according to the coarse results.
+\begin{enumerate} \item[1)] Propose a two-step image translation to segregate inter-domain features, and design two effective types of losses, which can extract/retain crowd contents and yield high-quality photo-realistic crowd images. \item[2)] Exploit Gaussian prior to reconstruct pseudo labels according to the coarse results.
 Based on them, retrain a fine counter to further enhance the density quality and counting performance. \item[3)] The proposed method outperforms the state-of-the-art results in the domain-adaptive crowd counting from synthetic data to the real world. \end{enumerate}